Hoyasumii/avengers-endgame/README.md

 THOR: Well, here we are.
 Tree!
 Good to see you.
 Well– [Thor removes his shades and taps Quill on the shoulder] The Asgardians of the Galaxy, back together again.
 Where to first?
 [Thor touches the screens map to pick their destination]

-QUILL: Hey, just so you know, this is my ship still
+QUILL: Hey, just so you know, this is my ship still.